invoice-x/invoice2data/TUTORIAL.md

 - `type` (if present must be one of: `int`, `float`, `date`) -results in parsing every matched value to a specified type
-- `group` (if present must be one of: `sum`, `min`, `max`, `first`, `last`) - specifies grouping function (defines what value to return in case of multiple matches)
+- `group` (if present must be one of: `sum`, `min`, `max`, `first`, `last`, join) - specifies grouping function (defines what value to return in case of multiple matches)

 Example for `regex`: